Routing

 , and$request->action

-are all empty strings.
+will all be empty strings.

 When accessing the address http://127.0.0.1:8787/test